Cell Phone Use

 Lovett Memorial Library welcomes use by persons of all ages and the staff is available to assist them in use of library materials and services.
 The safety and well-being of all ages and the maintenance of our facility and atmosphere are a high priority; therefore, the following policies are enforced:

 - Juveniles under the age of 13 are not allowed in the library unless accompanied by someone 16 years old or older.
-Individuals under the age of thirteen are the responsibility of their parents/guardians/caregivers at all times while in the library.
+Individuals under the age of thirteen are always the responsibility of their parents/guardians/caregivers while in the library.

-- Minors should maintain proper behavior at all times while in the library.
+- Minors should always maintain proper behavior while in the library.
 If disruptive behavior is observed, staff will bring it to the attention of the responsible party.
 If the disruptive or destructive behavior continues, staff may request that the minor be removed.
-The staff on duty shall decide whether or not behavior is disruptive.
+The staff on duty shall decide whether behavior is disruptive.
 Examples of inappropriate behavior are as follows:

 - Proper arrangements must be made for minors to be met or picked up at closing time.
 If the parent/guardian/caregiver cannot be contacted or the promise of a ride is more than 15 minutes past closing time, the Pampa Police Department may be called.
 If unusual circumstances result in an early closing time, library staff will make every effort to notify the parent/guardian/caregiver.